Table of Contents

 Money market securities are debt securities and are also known as cash-equivalents because investors can quickly convert them into cash with little or no loss.
-These instruments are issued at a discount to par value by various issuers, borrowing for their short term needs.
+These instruments are issued at a discount to par value by various issuers, borrowing for their short-term needs.
 These generally mature in one year or less and trade in the secondary market.

-The US Treasury issues Treasury bills; corporations raise short term capital through commercial paper (CP), banks issue negotiable certificates of deposits or CDs).
+The US Treasury issues Treasury bills; corporations raise short-term capital through commercial paper (CP).
+Banks issue negotiable certificates of deposits or CDs).
 A banker’s acceptance security is created by a company’s transaction with another and guaranteed by a commercial bank should the firm fail to pay the amount.

 T Bills or Money Markets Account

-Individuals and households would largely buy the more popular T-bills with minimum denominations of $1,000.
+Individuals and households would primarily buy the more popular T-bills with minimum denominations of $1,000.
 Individuals can buy a pool of money markets as an FDIC-insured money market denominated account (MMDA) or money market mutual funds.
 The investor would be holding a bundle of different money market securities, including Euro CDs issued in US dollars by European banks at higher yields is often in the funds.